richcipherblade/wuc-new/_companies/blockpath.md

 Blockpath can connect a QuickBooks Online account and automatically sync your Bitcoin transactions and capital gains reports into QuickBooks.
 Assign each of your addresses to a QuickBooks account to organize transactions, and view the cumulative balance and value in your home currency with current exchange rates synced with QuickBooks each day.

 Blockpath also includes a reconciliation tool that compares QuickBooks data against actual Blockchain data to ensure your accounts are accurate.
 Any missing transactions can be automatically repaired with the tool.

+### Tax Prep

+This tool handles all crypto currencies, over 120 exchanges, and unlimited trades, with a focus on privacy: all the tax calculations and data sourcing occurs directly in your browser!
+None of your trade history, API exchange keys, or tax reports ever touch Blockpath's servers.

 ### Other Tools